Skeuomorph: Virtual examples

-Many computer programs have a skeuomorphic graphical user interface that emulates the aesthetics of physical objects.
+Due to the relatively abstract nature of computing, many operating systems have a skeuomorphic graphical user interface that emulates the aesthetics of physical objects to aid familiarity.
+A prominent example is the desktop metaphor, which represents programs and filesystem objects as if they were objects on the user's desk.
+At the extreme, interfaces such as Microsoft Bob extend the metaphor to the user's entire computing experience, representing different programs as objects in a home.

+Skeuomorphs are also used by individual computer programs, often representing the program's interface as a physical object with a similar function.
 Examples include a digital contact list resembling a Rolodex and IBM's 1998 RealThings package.
+Software calculators often resemble physical calculators.
+Software clocks may resemble a clock face with moving hands.
 A more extreme example is found in some music synthesis and audio processing software packages, which closely emulate physical musical instruments and audio equipment complete with buttons and dials.
-On a smaller scale, the icons of GUIs may remain skeuomorphic representations of physical objects, such as an image of a physical paper folder to represent computer files in the desktop metaphor.
-This is even the case for items that are no longer directly applicable to the task they represent (such as a drawing of a floppy disk to represent "save").
+Icons of GUIs may also depict skeuomorphic representations of physical objects, such as an image of a physical paper folder to represent computer files in the desktop metaphor or an image of a bell for representing notifications.